-- 1. Adequate supplies of suitable and varied food are served to the children in a daily basis at morning tea, lunch, afternoon tea and late snack. - 2.
-Our menu is designed to meet the nutritional and developmental needs of each child.
-Our meals are served at appropriate times in a daily basis. - 3.
+- 1. Adequate supplies of suitable and varied food are served to the children in a daily basis at morning tea, lunch, afternoon tea and late snack. - Our menu is designed to meet the nutritional and developmental needs of each child.Our meals are served at appropriate times in a daily basis. - 3.
 Food is always prepared in accordance with the Ministry of Health guidelines setting, such as avoiding food that poses a high risk of choking or altering foods for different ages groups. - 4.
 Safe hygiene practices are adhered to when preparing and serving food.
 Our Cook has current food safety certificate as prescribed by legislation. - 5.
 Records of all food provided to the children are kept and filed away for viewing at any time. - 6.
 Drinking water is available at all times.
-Milk is offered at specific times according to parent's instructions following age recommendations and allergies specifications for children over 1.
-For children under 12 months only parent's approved infant milk is given. - 7.
+Milk is offered at morning and afternoon tea to all children over, according to age and allergies specifications.
+For children under 12 months only parent's approved infant milk food is given. - 7.
 The menu covers a four-week cycle and reflects the seasons.
 In the babies' room the menu is supplemented with a variety of puree. - 8.
 Children under 6 months or other children unable to drink independently are held semi upright while being fed and only fed parent-approved infant milk or breast milk that parents provided.
 If parents' consent to feed them solid, we will seek a written consent. - 9.
 Children wash their hands before and after eating.
 Infants wash their hands with the help of a kaiako using warm clean clothes at the time they sit at the table. - 10.
-Children are encouraged to develop table manners and independence skills in serving food and cleaning up after meals, including wiping their own faces. - 11.
+Children are encouraged to develop table manners and independence skills in serving food and cleaning up after meals (including wiping their own faces). - 11.
 Children always eat while seated.
 The space is calmed and free of distractions.

 - 12. Children are always supervised when they are eating.
 All team is required on the floor at meals times.
 Some teachers are assigned to only oversee their eating.
 This adult must hold a First Aid and be able to respond to an emergency. - 13.
 Nutrition based activities are included weekly in the curriculum. - 14.
 Healthy foods are always encouraged for celebrations. - 15.
-Parents are supported with breastfeeding their children. - 16.
-See 4.21 City Heights positive feeding practices policy.
+Parents are supported with breastfeeding their children.

-4.17 Bottles & Breastfeeding Policy and procedure
+4.17 Bottles & Breastfeeding Policy